 The coach was cool about everything and didn’t bitch about kids getting soft as a result of these new regulations.
 Bitching about softness is a tired complaint that is routinely trotted out by wingnuts and apologists alike.
 Every generation believes that the generation that comes AFTER it is too soft.
 Meanwhile, we’re all gonna die when the atmosphere turns to pure sulfur thanks to those older generations.
 I guess they were tough enough to handle total oxygen deprivation?
 This is why it was disheartening to see people like Charles Barkley—famously levelheaded man Charles Barkley—and Scott Van Pelt rush to Tom Izzo’s defense and get MAD at people who were mad that Izzo was too mad.

 It’s no coincidence that Izzo was defended by guys who are themselves successful, well-off, and have the freedom to say what’s on their mind.
 It’s especially depressing to hear Van Pelt, a Maryland alum who just this fall openly joined the call for DJ Durkin’s ouster, go on about this shit.
 The new ESPN doesn’t like political commentary unless it’s red meat thrown directly to the kind of people who would threaten to boycott ESPN over too much political commentary (that they don’t care for).
 Barkley said, “When did we get to the point where every time a coach yells at a player it becomes a national emergency?”
-He apparently fears all this dreaded softness the way perhaps Maura here does.
+He apparently fears all this dreaded softness the way perhaps our coach here does.
 Like restaurant work, sports is a professional environment where everyone is expected—encouraged, even!—to be a fucking asshole.
 Give as good as you get, etc. I know this because I work in sports and I am an asshole.
 The coaches indoctrinate players into this culture, and it goes on and on.